CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 sudo unzip Labsetup.zip
 ```

-enter theLabsetup
+enter the Labsetup
-folder, and use thedocker-compose.ymlfile to set up the lab environment.
+folder, and use the docker-compose.yml file to set up the lab environment.
 Detailed explanation of the
 content in this file and all the involvedDockerfilecan be found from the user manual, which is linked
 to the website of this lab.
 If this is the first time you set up a SEED lab environment using containers, it is
 very important that you read the user manual.
 In the following, we list some of the commonly used commands related to Docker and Compose.
 Since
-we are going to use these commands very frequently, we have created aliases for them in the.bashrcfile
+we are going to use these commands very frequently, we have created aliases for them in the.bashrc file
 (in our provided SEEDUbuntu 20.04 VM).

 $ docker-compose build # Build the container image